Basic Configuration

 ~\AppData\Local\nvim\init.vim

-Or if XDG_CONFIG_HOME
+Or if XDG_CONFIG_HOME is defined

 %XDG_CONFIG_HOME%\nvim\init.vim